gabrieldeavila/react-form-krafter/docs/docs/tutorial-basics/form.md

 - **`children`**: A function that receives the current form state and allows you to render additional components or information based on the form's state.
 - **`initialDisabledFields`**: An array of field names that should be disabled when the form is first rendered.
 This allows you to control which fields are editable at the start.
 - **`loaderFallback`**: A fallback component to display while the fields are being loaded.
+- **`forceFieldChangeState`**: An object that forces a rerender of the fields with the given state.
+This is useful for controlled components outside the form's context.

 ### Form API Methods